 A 2016 study of 41 patients with knee osteoarthritis compared a single injection of PRP vs corticosteroid.
 At 6 months PRP was more effective in reducing pain, increasing function, and improving quality of life than corticosteroids (10).

-Are PRP Knee Injections Better than Excercise Alone in the Treatment of Knee Osteoarthritis?
+Are PRP Knee Injections Better than Exercise Alone in the Treatment of Knee Osteoarthritis?

 Physical therapy is often times the first-line treatment option for knee osteoarthritis.
 The is focused on increasing strength and range of motion.
 Is PT better than PRP knee injections?
 Nope.
 Summarized below are two studies that examined the effectiveness of PRP vs exercises for patients with knee osteoarthritis.